deven96/whatsticker/README.md

 * `Handler` has some methods that get run
   - _SetUp_ : set client to WA client, reply to option and create folders for media if not exist
   - _Validate_: enforce some constraints on media size/length
-  - _Handle_: Downloads the raw media -> Converts media to webP (as WhatsApp stickers are wrappers around webp images) using the specified codec -> Uploads it to WA -> Return a sticker message
+  - _Handle_: Downloads the raw media -> Converts media to webP (as WhatsApp stickers are wrappers around webp images) using the specified codec -> Appends exif information to webp Image -> Uploads it to WA -> Return a sticker message
   - _SendResponse_: Sends sticker to originating chat
   - _CleanUp_: Remove raw and converted media from file system